Epstein files: Campaign promises (2024)

-Partial release

-In 2023, four years after Epstein's death, New York judge Loretta Preska ordered the unsealing of documents from the 2015 defamation case against Ghislaine Maxwell.
-Anyone who had their name contained in these documents had until January 1, 2024, to appeal to have their name removed, after which date the documents would be unsealed.
-The court documents unsealed in January 2024 contained little information that had not already been public knowledge.
-Individuals mentioned in the released court documents include: Prince Andrew, former US president Bill Clinton, Donald Trump, former New Mexico governor Bill Richardson, lawyer Alan Dershowitz, singer Michael Jackson, and physicist Stephen Hawking.
-Most were mentioned in passing and not accused of any wrongdoing.
-Model scout Jean-Luc Brunel, accused of sexual abuse by one of Epstein's victims, had died by suicide in 2022 in Paris, France, while under investigation for the rape and sex trafficking of minors.

-Comments from Trump and his affiliates

-During the presidency of Joe Biden from 2021 to 2025, many right-wing figures, including Trump allies, hypothesized the existence of a list of Epstein's clients not disclosed by the Biden administration.
-Kash Patel, who was not yet the director of the FBI at the time, stated that the FBI was withholding information on Epstein, and encouraged a potential administration of Donald Trump to release them if he were to be elected.
-During the Turning Point Action convention in June 2024, Donald Trump Jr. accused the Biden administration of keeping the list secret to protect pedophiles.
-In October 2024, JD Vance said "we need to release the Epstein list".
+During the Biden administration, Trump allies, including Kash Patel, promoted claims that the FBI was withholding an Epstein "client list" and urged its release.
+In a speech at the Turning Point Action convention in June 2024, Donald Trump Jr. accused the Biden administration of keeping the list secret to protect pedophiles; in October, JD Vance said "we need to release the Epstein list".
 Trump, despite having brought up a connection between Epstein and Bill Clinton at the 2015 Conservative Political Action Conference, rarely mentioned the Epstein files during this period; yet, he did not refute his allies' claims.
 On two occasions during his 2024 presidential campaign, Donald Trump pledged to release the Epstein files.
 In a June 2024 interview with Fox News, when asked whether he would declassify them, Trump responded, "Yeah, yeah, I would."
 The clip was shared by an official Trump campaign account on Twitter.
 The unedited answer aired later shows Trump saying he was not sure he would because "you don't want to affect people's lives if it's phony stuff in there, because it's a lot of phony stuff with that whole world".
 In a September 2024 interview with Lex Fridman, Trump stated he would have "no problem" releasing additional Epstein files and would "probably" make the client list public.

-On November 17, 2025.
-Trump stated he would sign the Epstein Files Transparency Act if it reached his desk.